VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

   conference and then calculate the current number of bookings by replaying the events associated with the conference for which you wanted to check the current total number of bookings.

+## Comparing Using an ORM and Event Sourcing

 ![Figure 1][fig1]